 The audit would be delivered as one main report (along with supporting documents) outlining all of the core issues, recommendations (prioritised based on impact and overhead) and general findings.
 The report would also list out all of the recommended on-site changes, ranked in order of impact and complexity.
 In addition to the main report, we’d also provide a number of supporting documents containing analysis we’ve completed in order to draw conclusions and justify changes, such as user tests and stakeholder interviews (if required).

-The focal areas of the eCommerce audit would be based on your individual circumstances – some merchants ask us to focus more on improving the customer experience / user journeys and others have objectives more focused on improving the effectiveness of certain functions (such as search, visual merchandising or product recommendations).
+The focal areas of the eCommerce UX audit would be based on your individual circumstances – some merchants ask us to focus more on improving the core user journeys and the overall iA, and others have objectives more focused on improving the effectiveness of certain functions (such as search, visual merchandising or product recommendations).
 We’re very flexible on this front and I have experience across all aspects of eCommerce.

-The reports generally take around two weeks to complete and once delivered, we’d arrange a time to run through all of the points over the phone.
+The reports generally take around three weeks to complete and, once delivered, we’d arrange a time to run through all of the recommendations either in person or over the phone.

 - User testing (user tests completed across mobile, tablet and desktop for different journeys / objectives)